eljs/el.js/README.md

 | \_submit | () => | Code here executes when the form is validated during _submit()_ call |

 ### El.Input extends El.View
-This is the base class for all El custom tags.
+This is the base class for building form inputs and IO controls.

 #### Properties